Indigenous Languages Spoken in Argentina: A Survey of NLP and Speech Resources: Indigenous Languages in Argentina

-When relevant, we also include notes on the peculiarities of Argentine varieties.
-In Figure \ref{fig:figLenguas} we present an overview of the Indigenous language families reviewed in this section along with their demographic data and geographical location specific to Argentina.
-More information about data sources to build the figure is available in Appendix (\ref{sec:appendix}).
 It is important to note that the available data is not sufficiently reliable due to a methodological issue.
-In the National Census, only individuals who self-identified as members of an Indigenous community were asked whether they spoke the Indigenous language of their community, without inquiring which is this language.
-For this reason, speakers of Indigenous languages who do not self-identified as members of an Indigenous community or who speak a language of another community were not considered.
+In the 2022 National Census, only individuals who self-identified as members of an Indigenous community were asked whether they spoke the Indigenous language of their community, without the census inquiring which specific language it was.
+Thus, speakers of Indigenous languages who do not self-identified as members of an Indigenous community or who speak a language of another community were not considered.
+This non-self identification might be due to historical discrimination, and the socially negative connotation of \textit{being indigenous} as opposed to \textit{being Argentinian}\footnote{As \citet{quijadaNationalMyths2004} explains, the construction of Argentinian identity as a 'white nation', homogeneously integrated with European roots, was built on myths that deny any other possible identity.
+One of the those myths is the collective belief that 'there is no indigenous (\textit{indios}) since they (first governors) killed them all'.}.
+On top of this, even though in theory all family members are supposed to be asked, in practice only a family member is generally asked by census facilitators.

 From the \textbf{Mapuche} family, Mapudungún or Mapuzungún\footnote{See \citet{diaz2006glosonimos} for details on the Glossonyms for this language family.} is the most spoken Indigenous language in Argentina and Chile.
 According to \citet{ViegasBarros:1999}, the varieties spoken in both countries differ mainly in pronunciation and vocabulary.